 Defendants who commit crimes under the influence of drugs or alcohol sometimes argue that their mental functioning was so impaired that they cannot be held accountable for their actions.
 Generally, however, voluntary intoxication does not excuse criminal conduct.
 (Involuntary intoxication, where applicable, tends to excuse more behavior.)
-The theory is that defendants know (or should know) how alcohol and drugs affect functioning, and that they shouldn’t be off the hook because they chose to get themselves intoxicated.
-(For much more on the law, see Being Drunk: A Defense to Criminal Charges?)
+The theory is that defendants know (or should know) how alcohol and drugs affect functioning, and that they shouldn't be off the hook because they chose to get themselves intoxicated.